loures90/Rust-warp-jwt/README.md

 # Rust Warp JWT

-This code is a tutorial from freecodecamp Youtube chanel, that presents a signing process using Warp and JWT.
+This code is a tutorial from the freecodecamp YouTube channel, which walks through a login process using Warp and JWT.